 - Additional Ideas for Podcasts on Educational Podcast Network

-- Download Audacity and the Lame encoder (which will enable you to convert aud files to mp3 files) from the Internet.
+- Download Audacity and the Lame encoder (which will enable you to convert aud files to mp3 files) from the the Software Installation Center.
 Both are approved by Technology Services.

-- Next, go to this link: http://lame1.buanzo.com.ar/and locate the Lamev 3.99.3 executable file, click on it to download and install Lame.
-Click on the screenshot for the exact link to look for.
-Lame is needed in order to save your completed project as an mp3 file, once installed it works in tandem with Audacity.
+- Next, locate the Lamev 3.99.3 executable file, click on it to download and install Lame.
+Once installed it works in tandem with Audacity.

 - Once Audacity and the Lame encoder is installed, you do not need an Internet connection.